AMReX-Microelectronics/AMReX-Microelectronics.github.io/Docs/source/install/artemis.rst

 Build Verification
 ^^^^^^^^^^^^^^^^^^

 After successful compilation, verify the build by checking the executable exists and can display help information.
-The executable will be located in the build directory or Exec folder depending on your build method.
+The executable will be located in the build directory or top directory depending on your build method.

 Advanced Build Options
 -----------------------